Paiva2/ecommerce-spring/README.md

 - [x] It must be possible to update profile dynamically.
 - [x] It must be possible to buy an product.
 - [ ] It must be possible to buy an product using an discount coupon.
-- [ ] It must be possible to request a refund from an order. - Doing 1
+- [x] It must be possible to request a refund from an order.
 - [x] Each client has your own wallet.
 - [x] Perform Wallet transactions with products and orders.
 - [x] Manage your own orders.